Carolina Wellness Psychiatry, PLLC

 Obsessive-compulsive disorder (OCD) is a common, chronic disorder that presents as uncontrollable, recurring thoughts and/or behaviors.
-At Carolina Wellness Psychiatry, PLLC, Elizabeth Bullard, MD, Allison Foroobar, MD, and Brian Moore, MD, MPH, have extensive experience in the diagnosis and treatment of OCD.
+At Carolina Wellness Psychiatry, PLLC, Elizabeth Bullard, MD, and Allison Foroobar, MD, have extensive experience in the diagnosis and treatment of OCD.
 To schedule an appointment, use the online booking feature or call the office in Chapel Hill, North Carolina, today.

 Obsessive-compulsive disorder (OCD) causes cycles of obsessive thoughts and compulsive behaviors.
 Obsessions are unwanted images and thoughts that intrude into consciousness.